Adding a text file as a source is useful to help manage attendees of an event, e.g. a congress, meeting, workshop, webinar survey.

 - Option A – Write one user name per line, either beginning with or without the @ symbol.

 It’s possible to copy and paste an Excel column, for example from an XLS file you previously exported from Audiense, to the text file.
 To do this select and copy the users from the screen_name column of the file.

-Then paste to a text file, in TextEdit in Mac use the option ‘Preferences>Plain Text to ensure this is set correctly.
+Then paste to a text file.
+In TextEdit on a Mac use the option ‘Preferences>Plain Text to ensure this is set correctly.